artemis1005/Data_Analytics_and_Engineering_Portfolio/README.md

 ## Skills Highlighted
 - Data wrangling and cleaning
 - Statistical analysis
-- Data visualization with Tableau and Python
+- Data visualisation with Tableau and Python
 - Data storytelling and business communication

 ## Table of Contents